 It is our belief about what our trials do for us that predict how we will handle them.
-I believe this 100% - weather big or little.
+I believe this 100% - wether big or little.
 The hard things in this life make us better people.
 Don’t give up on yourself, come up with a smiling face!
 I'm cheering for you!

 Did you tackle that trouble that came your way

 Or hide your face from the light of day

 Oh, a trouble's a ton, or a trouble's an ounce,

 Or a trouble is what you make it,